 Njord (pronounced “NYORD;” Old Norse Njörðr, whose meaning/etymology is unknown) is one of the principal gods of the Vanir tribe of deities.
 He’s also an honorary member of the Aesir gods, having been sent to them during the Aesir-Vanir War along with his son, Freyr, and his daughter, Freya.
-Freyr and Freya’s mother is Njord’s unnamed sister, who, based on linguistic evidence, is probably Nerthus.
+Freyr and Freya’s mother is Njord’s unnamed sister, who, based on linguistic evidence, is probably Nerthus or an equivalent goddess.

-Njord was particularly associated with wealth, fertility, the sea, and seafaring in historical Germanic religion.
+Njord was particularly associated with wealth, fertility, the sea, and seafaring in the Vikings’ religion.
 A saying among the Norse peoples held especially wealthy people to be “as rich as Njord.”

 The tale in which Njord features most prominently is The Marriage of Njord and Skadi.
 Skadi, a giantess, had come to the Aesir seeking restitution for the slaying of her father.
 As part of the settlement, they agreed that she could have any of the gods she desired as her husband.
 She chose Njord by mistake, thinking him to be Baldur.
 Their marriage was short and unpleasant.
 Half of their time was spent in Skadi’s home in the snowy mountains, which Njord couldn’t tolerate; the other half was spent in Njord’s home, Nóatún (“The Place of Ships”), which was located on the beach.
 Skadi couldn’t tolerate Njord’s home, either, so the two parted ways.